x44x45x41x4E/fixmystreet/install/index.md

 At this point you be able to restart the webserver and see your FixMyStreet installation at the configured URL.

-#### Check it's working

-You can run the unit tests by running the following command in the `fixmystreet` directory:

-{% highlight bash %}
-# do NOT run on a live site
-bin/cron-wrapper prove -r t
-{% endhighlight %}

-These currently require that the fixmystreet cobrand is enabled in the `ALLOWED_COBRANDS` setting, and also might assume other config is set up correctly.
-Note that this may leave entries in your database at the moment and should not be run on a live site.

-The `master` branch of the repository should always be passing all tests for our developers and on mySociety's servers.

 ### Common Problems